 Supermarkets carefully plan where they place products around the

 store.
 The items they promote are usually at eye-level, so take the

 time to check the shelves above and below for any cheaper

 alternatives.
 This takes a little more work but it can make a big

 Avoid impulse buys

-you would never think of buying unless you thought they were cheap
+that you would never think of buying unless you thought they were

-and on sale.
-If you can't trust yourself to walk out of the store
+cheap and on sale.
+If you can't trust yourself to leave the store

 without purchasing a few of these, avoid the aisle completely so

 you are not tempted to buy unnecessary items.
 Remember, just